ryanczm/Analytic-Musings/notes/fa/fa.md

 ### Problems

+* **Outlier Problem**
+    * A team projected to perform well at the start of a season chokes.
+Tottenham this season, Liverpool this season.
+Vice versa: the Bournemouth bull run.
+In the past, the Leicester bull run.
+These are outliers.
+    * How do you account for outliers in a model?
+My guess is, if you can't predict them, then don't fight against them.
+Let the model pick it up and ride the trend.
+    * Easier said than done...
 * **Cold Start Problem**
     * Key Idea - Any points/league weighted feature suffers from the lack of data at the start of a season.
 Use a weighting scheme from past season.
     * Problems - Plus take into account squad value?
 Difficult due to lookahead bias of squad/wages